OldOnSteroid/War-Pig-Zewx/README.md

 Each sub-plugin lists its own author/contributors in its folder's `README.md`.
 This suite is a curated bundle, not a single-author project — credit goes to the original plugin authors:

-- Zewx · Pinguu · NotNeer · Letrico · SupraDad13 · Lanvi · RadicalDadical55 · Diobyte · TesXter · and the HordeDev community thread
+- Zewx · Pinguu · NotNeer · Letrico · SupraDad13 · Lanvi · RadicalDadical55 · Diobyte · TesXter · Moogazoog • and the HordeDev community thread

 Bundled and orchestrated by **Zewx**.